-Report states a trade of Russell Wilson is ‘a long way from happening’ as Seahawks prepare for free agency
+Report states trade of Russell Wilson is ‘a long way from anything happening’ as Seahawks ready for free agency

 Seattle has openings at center (where Ethan Pocic is a free agent) and left guard (where Mike Iupati has announced he is retiring).

-But Seattle would have to break from form to go after one of the top-of-the-line OL available, such as Green Bay center Corey Linsley, with the Seahawks having a reputation with spending carefully in free agency, usually preferring to spend its money keeping its own players.
+But Seattle would have to break from form to go after one of the top offensive linemen available, such as Green Bay center Corey Linsley, with the Seahawks having a reputation with spending carefully in free agency, usually preferring to spend its money keeping its own players.

 NFL analysts say Seattle could keep to its usual approach again in 2021.

-“Seattle may not be in the league’s best salary-cap situation, but you don’t finish with a winning record nine seasons in a row by being cheap,’’ said Brad Spielberger, a salary cap analyst for Pro Football Focus.
+“Seattle may not be in the league’s best salary-cap situation, but you don’t finish with a winning record nine seasons in a row by being cheap,’’ said Brad Spielberger, a salary-cap analyst for Pro Football Focus.
 “Considering that context, things could certainly be a lot worse.
-The Seahawks have done a good job of balancing short-term success with long-term salary cap health.
+The Seahawks have done a good job of balancing short-term success with long-term salary-cap health.
 They do have some work to do in finding a consistent presence off the edge, as well as returning/replacing both outside cornerbacks in Shaquill Griffin and Quinton Dunbar.
 But every roster has its holes, and Seattle is no different.’’

 Seahawks pending free agents

-Here is a list of Seahawks who can become unrestricted free agents on Wednesday:
+Here is a list of Seahawks who can become unrestricted free agents Wednesday:

 Linebacker K.J.
 Wright